 The buyers call all the shots, and they can make a lot of demands.
 Most sellers can expect to pay most if not all of the closing costs for both parties.
 They can also see demands for fixing up the home or even large price reductions.
 Trying to negotiate with a buyer will not do much good either because there are so many houses still currently on the market.
 A buyer can literally go down the street in most cases and find a more accommodating seller who needs to close in a hurry.

 Now, you may be thinking to yourself that you don’t want to be a landlord.
 I really don’t want to be one either and have to deal with finding tenants, evicting them when they don’t pay, checking credit reports, fixing broken toilets, showing my house to potential renters, and all of that other garbage.
 That’s why I hired a property management company to do all of that for me.
 But, I do want to increase my family’s net worth over the long-term, and owning real estate even if it is just adding one house every few years or so is one way to continue to build wealth.

-There are other financial benefits of being a landlord too that many people may not immediate associate with the job.
+There are other financial benefits of being a landlord too that many people may not immediately associate with the job.
 Like any homeowner, landlords enjoy many tax breaks.

 In fact, there are more tax breaks for rental real estate owners than regular homeowners.
 Landlords are eligible to deduct their costs of operating their new rental business from their taxes.

 You can deduct the cost of things like your property manager’s fee, maintenance costs, insurance, mortgage interest, home warranties, and a host of other expenses that start eating into your profit.